Lambda3/docker-azure-pipelines-agent/README.md

 For `latest`, you need to set these environment variables:

 * `AGENT_PAT` - The personal access token from Azure Pipelines.
 Required.
-See [aka.ms/vstsagentroles](https://aka.ms/vstsagentroles) for instructions on how to create the PAT.
+See [Microsoft Docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#authenticate-with-a-personal-access-token-pat) for instructions on how to create the PAT.
 * `VS_TENANT` - The Azure Pipelines tenant, a.k.a. the value that goes before .visualstudio.com, i.e., on foo.visualstudio.com, should be `foo`.
 Required.
 * `AGENT_POOL` - The agent pool.
 Optional.
 Default value: `Default`